aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 # Migrate from V1 to V2 of the AWS IoT SDK for Java

 > [!TIP]
-> If you can't find necessary information in this guide, the [How to Get Help](#how-to-get-help) section contains
+> If you can't find necessary information in this guide, the [How to Get Help](#how-to-get-help) section will guide you.
-> useful information.

 * [What’s New in V2 SDK](#whats-new-in-v2-sdk)
 * [How to Get Started with V2 SDK](#how-to-get-started-with-v2-sdk)